 The role models and heroes featured in his exhibition ranged from cultural icons from his childhood to historical figures, including many who you might encounter in the galleries of the museum.
 He used his skills as a designer and graphic artist to share their stories with a wider audience.

 "Jon was a true visionary and created work that brought people together to challenge thinking and misconceptions of all that was important to him.
 His art always reflected his world view which was compassionate, committed, and inseparable from social and political developments."
 Lorayne Crawford, curator and friend

-As it is Black History Month, here is Jon Daniel talking about some of the real life superheroes from his collection, who you might remember from our 2016 exhibition:
+If you missed this fantastic exhibition at 198 Contemporary Arts & Learning, here is Jon Daniel talking about some of the real life superheroes from his collection, who you might remember from our 2016 exhibition: